snonux/terraform/README.md

 ### Domain Domain TLS certificate

 Create DNS zone and TLS certificate in AWS manually.
 E.g. create `buetow.cloud` zone and a TLS certificate for `buetow.cloud,*.buetow.cloud`.
-Add the Certificate ARN to the `org-buetow-base` environment.
+Add the Certificate ARN to the `org-buetow-base`'s output as `zone_certificate_arn`.

 ## Create base environment

-First create VPC, subnets and EFS in `org-buetow-base`
+Then, create VPC, subnets and EFS in `org-buetow-base`.

 ## Use the bastion to set up some EFS subdirs